 MLA Survey 2022

 A survey commissioned by ICNI highlighted that only 17% of MLAs believe RSE in schools is ‘satisfactory’.
-78% agree that there should be a standardised curriculum used in all schools, regardless of their ethos.
+Results showed that 78% agree that there should be a standardised curriculum used in all schools, regardless of their ethos.
 70% supported the introduction of a new Sexual Health Strategy which includes the implementation of consistent and inclusive RSE.
 62% agree that children and young people should be taught about different family types and 60% agree that information regarding the availability of contraception and access to abortion should be included within RSE in all post-primary schools.

 - All children and young people should have access to age-appropriate, comprehensive and scientifically accurate RSE in schools;